jdaw1/placemat/Documentation/not_glasses.md

 </div>

 Sticky labels can be intricate to use.
-But before that, what is there purpose that isn&rsquo;t handled by the decanter labels?
+But before that, what is their purpose that isn&rsquo;t handled by the decanter labels?
 There are two.

 1. At the start of decanting, some bottles will be clearly labelled.